confusedDip/CLEARS/guides/ldap-setup.md

 ### Virtual Machine Setup

-For this tutorial, two VM servers with hostnames `linux0` and `linux2` have been set up.
-These VMs are connected through a `Bridged Adapter` and can interact with each other through `ping` and `ssh`.
-Both servers are running Ubuntu 22.04.3 LTS.
-This process can be extended to more than two servers.
+For this tutorial, we set up the LDAP server in the controller VM `linux0`.
+This VM is connected with one or more client VMs through a `Bridged Adapter` and can interact with them through `ping` and `ssh`.
+All VMs are running Ubuntu 22.04.3 LTS.

 ## Step 1: Configure the LDAP Server